mricon/grokmirror/README.rst

 ------------
 Install grokmirror on the server using your preferred way.

+**IMPORTANT: Currently, only bare git repositories are supported.**

 You will need to add a hook to each one of your repositories that would update the manifest upon repository modification.
 This can either be a post-receive hook, or a post-update hook.
 The hook must call the